 • Repayment term

-For exact SBA 7(a) rate ranges, monthly caps, and a full explanation of how your rate is calculated, see our guide to SBA loan interest rates.
+For current rate caps and detailed monthly updates, see our full guide to SBA loan interest rates.

 SBA 7(a) guarantee fees

 In addition to interest, SBA 7(a) loans require a one-time SBA guarantee fee.
-This fee helps offset the cost of the SBA’s loan guarantee and is typically financed into the loan.
+This fee supports the SBA’s partial loan guarantee and is typically financed into the loan rather than paid upfront.

-• Fees are assessed only on the guaranteed portion of the loan
+• Are calculated as a percentage of the guaranteed portion of the loan

 • Application fees